 As we learned from the events of September 11, 2001, the following things can happen after a terrorist attack:

-o Take your pets with you; do not leave them behind.
-Because pets are not permitted in public shelters, follow your plan to go to a relative’s or friend’s home, or find a “pet-friendly ” hotel
+- Take you pets with you; do not lave them behind.
+Because pets are not permitted in public shelters, follow your plan to go to a relative's or friend's home, or find a "pet-friendly" hotel

 LISTEN TO LOCAL AUTHORITIES

-Your local authorities will provide you with the most accurate information specific to an event in your area.
-Staying tuned to local radio and television, and following their instructions is your safe choice.
+your local authorities will provide you with the most accurate information specific to an event in your area.
+Staying tuned to local radio and televisions, and following their instructions is your safe choice.

 SHELTER IN PLACE